concave-org/concave/README.md

 To keep the library as simple and small as possible there are the following restrictions:

-- Component templates must have exactly one root .
+- Component templates must have exactly one root.
 - No DOM diffing or intelligent algorithm are used in favor of code size - your components will be completly rerendered.
 - Browser have to support promises & async/await syntax.
 - Your hoster must be able to redirect path calls (SPA routing).